bblodfon/fastVoteR/README.md

 # fastVoteR

-R package with Rcpp (C++) voting theory methods for committee ranking
+R package with Efficient Rcpp Voting Methods for Committee Selection in R.